In 1979 at a local San Francisco high school, a student brought a hatchet to school and used it to attack a peer.

 What we have found, over the years, again and again, is this: a peer.

 Founded in 1979 by Ira Sachnoff, Peer Resources was a sampling of projects at several San Francisco high schools, with a fiscal home at the San Francisco Education Fund.
 In 1984, the projects became the Peer Resources program.
 Over the years, Peer Resources has grown to encompass 33 school sites, including in-school and after-school program, moved coordinators from classified to certificated status, and served thousands of San Francisco youth.
-Currently, Peer Resources trains roughly 600 Peer Leaders in 15 San Francisco middle and high school schools who served 14,000 of their peers.
+Annually, Peer Resources trains 700 Peer Leaders in 14 San Francisco middle and high school schools who serve 16,000 of their peers.

-In January, 2013, Peer Resources chose independence from its long-time lead agency.
-We are now a fiscally sponsored project of Community Initiatives.
+Peer Resources is proud to be a fiscally sponsored project of Community Initiatives.